Cerebral Arteriovenous Fistula

 Many other conditions can cause the same symptoms, so it is important to check with your doctor for an accurate diagnosis.
 Only a doctor experienced in recognizing the exact combination of symptoms that indicate an AVF can make a firm diagnosis.

 Diagnosis of an AVF starts with a physical exam and medical history.
-Other procedures and tests may be needed to diagnose, including: angiography , magnetic resonance imaging ( MRI ) or CT scans.
+Other procedures and tests may be needed to diagnose, including: , magnetic resonance imaging () or scans.
 Sometimes a fistula will be seen on an MRI or a CT scan, but the gold standard to find a fistula is with angiography.

 If you have a fistula, there are four different ways it can be treated.